cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: Can I align two profiles according to the structures they contain?
 ---------------------------------------------------------------------

 A: Yes.
-As long as the structure sequences are named according to their PDB identifier
+As long as the structure sequences are named according to their PDB identifier:

 ::